 PwC is one of the largest professional services firms in Ghana.
-PwC Ghana is located in Accra with a second office in Takoradi, the main hub for the newly discovered oil industry in Ghana.
 In 2013, PwC Ghana opened a branch office in Sierra Leone.
-The Ghana firm has over 300 employees and 13 resident partners providing audit, assurance, tax, and advisory services to our clients across the country.
+The Ghana firm has about 400 employees and 14 resident partners providing audit, assurance, tax, and advisory services to our clients across the country.

 The Tax Line of Service provides direct tax services to companies and individuals, including strategic tax planning services, tax advisory services, lobbying government agencies and regulatory authorities, salary planning, payroll management and international assignment services, transfer pricing services, withholding tax (WHT) management, and indirect tax products, such as value-added tax (VAT) advisory and compliance services.
 Services around customs and excise duties are also provided.
 Further, PwC Ghana is involved in several thought leadership initiatives, such as seminars on taxes in various industries and contributing to the national budget through our pre-budget and post-budget forums.

 |Corporate income tax (CIT) rates|